kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     no protocol udp
     tracking enable
 ```
-Then we need to define the class maps which will be utilized in the Dot1x policy.
+Then we need to define the class maps utilized in the Dot1x policy.
 The policy and class maps follow the MQC methods previously used for QoS.
-These have now been exploited for other service policies and now we build IBNS2.0 using the same schema.
+These have been exploited for other service policies, and now we build IBNS2.0 using the same schema.

 ```
    !